linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

 <p>770 rows × 6 columns</p>
 </div>

 ## c.
-Validate Z-Spread computation for a few fixed rate [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]]
+Validate Z-Spread computation for a few fixed rate [Corporate Bonds](../../Financial%20Markets%20and%20Institutions/II.%20The%20Roles%20of%20Banks%20and%20Derivative%20Markets%20in%20Resolving%20Problems%20Inherent%20in%20Debt%20Contracts/Class%202-%20Debt%20Contracts%20due%20to%20Lack%20of%20Information/Class%20Notes%202%20–%20Corporate%20Bond%20Contracts.md)

-Pick 3 [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]] (at your discretion) and use function below to re-price them using the calibrated flat z-spread.
+Pick 3 [Corporate Bonds](../../Financial%20Markets%20and%20Institutions/II.%20The%20Roles%20of%20Banks%20and%20Derivative%20Markets%20in%20Resolving%20Problems%20Inherent%20in%20Debt%20Contracts/Class%202-%20Debt%20Contracts%20due%20to%20Lack%20of%20Information/Class%20Notes%202%20–%20Corporate%20Bond%20Contracts.md) (at your discretion) and use function below to re-price them using the calibrated flat z-spread.
 Follow the example in Section 7.
 "Analytical Duration,  Convexity and Z-Spread (flat yield model)".

 Validate that you match the original market prices,  which were used as input to the z-Spread function.